os717/news_headlines_trader/README.md

 To do this, compeititors were given two training data sets dating from 2007 to 2018:

-`Market Data (2007 to 2018) - Provided by Intrinio, containing financial market information such as opening price, closing price, trading volume, calculated returns, etc.`
+`Market Data (2007 to 2016) - Provided by Intrinio, containing financial market information such as opening price, closing price, trading volume, calculated returns, etc.`

-`News Data (2007 to Present) - Provided by Reuters, containing information about news articles/alerts published about assets, such as article details, sentiment, and other commentary.`
+`News Data (2007 to 2016) - Provided by Reuters, containing information about news articles/alerts published about assets, such as article details, sentiment, and other commentary.`

 The market data contains a variety of returns calculated over different timespans.
 All of the return features in this set of market data have these properties: